 Not necessarily.
 Just as with anything else, the importance of such a decision will depend on your own narrative.
 Such a decision could perhaps be neither emotional nor symbolic.
 It could be simply a logical step (hopefully after testing) because you both hate condoms.
 Attributing such importance as a default, only supports the narrative that fluid bonding is reserved for special deeply intimate relationships.
 Designer relationships, by definition, should be built on a neutral foundation.

-Finally, before writing this review, I watched them both talk about their book in Sarah Arlen’s new series Polyamorous People (episode 2).
-It is clear that these two people have co-created a beautiful long lasting relationship where they express their non-exclusive inclination – in their own words – via erotic friendships whilst emotionally, they choose to be monogamous… This alone makes their book worth reading in my opinion.
+Finally, before writing this review, I watched them both talk about their book in an interview.
+And it’s clear that these two people have co-created a beautiful long lasting relationship where they express their non-exclusive inclination – in their own words – via erotic friendships whilst emotionally, they choose to be monogamous… This alone makes their book worth reading in my opinion.
 Whether I agree with it or not, for many longevity in their relationship is an ultimate goal for many.
 Patricia and Michael have accomplished this with their own designer relationship and that means their book brings a lot of ‘walk the talk’ value to open-minded, but emotionally monogamous people who are desperately searching for better alternatives to the Hollywood scripts we are fed on an interminable basis.